3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 [Spread Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator): The spread operator `...` allows an expression (like an array) to be expanded into multiple elements.

-This make separating an array into individual elements incredibly simple.
+This makes separating an array into individual elements incredibly simple.
 In ES5, you would need to use the index of each array item in order to get access to that value/send in that value as an argument.

 ```js
 // ES5